brafdlog/caspion/README.md

 >
-> We have decided to merge the [israeli-bank-scrapers-desktop](https://github.com/baruchiro/israeli-bank-scrapers-desktop) project into this repository, and work together on the same project.
+> We have decided to merge the [israeli-bank-scrapers-desktop](https://github.com/brafdlog/budget-tracking) project into this repository, and work together on the same project.
->
-> The merge is in progress in the `unifyRepos` branch in this [PR](https://github.com/brafdlog/budget-tracking/pull/50)
 >

 ### What is currently supported: